betula/node-shared/README.md

 Async context based Dependency Injection for Node.JS without Dependency Injection Container, ServiceProvider, etc...

-- You can use it in any place of your application without rewrite your applications architecture or other preparations or initializations.
+- You can use it at any place of your application without rewrite your applications architecture or other preparations or initializations.
 - Each dependency can be class, function, or any another value, and plain JavaScript object of course too.
 - You can override your dependencies for organize modules architecture, or unit testing without hack standart Node.JS require mechanism.
 - You can use TypeScript or JavaScript, with decorators or not.